ahmed-k-aly/Minimum-Spanning-Trees/README.md

 A Minimum Spanning Tree (MST) of a graph is a subgraph that includes all the vertices of the original graph and connects them with the minimum possible total edge weight.
 This project demonstrates two popular algorithms for finding MSTs.

+### Implementation
+This projects reads in a graph as a set of weighted connections, such as (A B 10), signifying a direct edge from vertex A to B. It then runs both algorithms on the given graph.

 ### Prim's Algorithm

 Prim's Algorithm starts with an arbitrary node and grows the MST one vertex at a time.
 It always selects the edge with the lowest weight that connects a vertex in the MST to a vertex outside it.